Use case

 During processing, you can see what is done, what is waiting, and what is currently running.
 After completion, you can correct cells and export the table.

 The demo uses synthetic file names, URLs, or text-source names and results.
-The same principle applies to your own sources.
+The same principle applies to your own primary sources; related attachments can be added to the same row.

 • datasheet-sensor-x7.pdf